openwisp/openwisp-firmware-upgrader/docs/user/persistent-mass-upgrades.rst

 - a **failure** notification fires when a persistent operation finally ends as ``failed`` (for example, the firmware image fails its checksum check, or the device cannot be reached after reflashing).
+- a **completion** notification fires when a mass upgrade succeeds or fails (a user-initiated cancellation is not notified), whether or not it is persistent.

-Both are delivered to the organization's administrators (and superusers).
+These are delivered to the organization's administrators (and superusers).

 .. image:: https://raw.githubusercontent.com/openwisp/openwisp-firmware-upgrader/docs/docs/images/1.4/persistent-upgrades/notifications.png
     :target: https://raw.githubusercontent.com/openwisp/openwisp-firmware-upgrader/docs/docs/images/1.4/persistent-upgrades/notifications.png